rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

 Then application traffic took off, and first-generation firewalls could no longer keep up because hackers were able to hide malware (that could not be identified easily) inside the application traffic.
-This lead to the introduction of second generation of firewalls, or NGWFs.
-This new tool can identify and block malware in applications and is similar to an x-ray machine used for security check at airports.
+This led to the introduction of a second generation of firewalls, or NGWFs.
+This new tool can identify and block malware in applications and is similar to an X-ray machine this is used for security checks at airports.
 Over time, compatible security inspection technologies were added to the process, such as IPS, application control, and anti-malware.

 Today, things are more complicated than ever.
 Rather than networks becoming borderless, they have become porous, with points of access and endpoints